LensPlaysGames/LensorOS/user/libc/README.md

 # LensorOS Standard C Library
-A homebrew standard c library for the userland of LensorOS.
+A homebrew standard `C` library for the userland of LensorOS.

 ### Building the LensorOS Toolchain for Userland
 By building the toolchain for userland, it will be able to compile and link `C` programs that can run within LensorOS.